Yaogu: Construction

 Yaogu have been described by texts as being a type of hourglass drum, as can be seen in historical images like the one above, but others, indeed many modern instruments, are instead tall and narrow with a slightly widened middle.

 Yaogu is the same shape as the Huagu and slightly larger, and is said to have been developed from the Huagu.

 The drums are made of wood and covered with cowhide or mule skin at both ends.
 Drum body painted red or black lacquer.
 Some of them depict ornaments.
 Two drum rings are installed on one side of the drum body, and the ring is tied with a belt to hang the drum diagonally from the waist, and each hand holds a whip to strike.
 The large drum is 40 cm long and has a diameter of 20 cm; the small drum is 34 cm long and has a diameter of 15 cm.

 As part of Traditional Dance

 Yaogu performances are energetic affairs; performers move their bodies with the beats of drums and musical rhythm to express particular passions.
 Performers shake their heads and wave their shoulders strongly, combining dance moves with their own personal experiences.

 As soloist

 Yaogu players have also taken the role of a "soloist" in the Western classical tradition, standing in front of an orchestra.

 Culture

 The Yaogu is thought to originate from the Western Regions of China.

-The Yaogu has been associated with the simple and unconstrained character of the farmers in the northwest loess plateau, expressing the collective spirit of the Shanxi people, and wishes for a good life.
+The Yaogu has been associated with the simple and unconstrained character of the farmers in the northwest loess plateau, expressing the collective spirit of the Shaanxi people, and wishes for a good life.